coderstudio-training/docker-courselab/setup/README.md

 git --version
 ```

-I'm using Git for Windows and my output is:
+I'm using Git for Linux and my output is:

 ```
-git version 2.31.1.windows.1
+git version 2.34.1
 ```

 Then run: